obonobo/soen363-databases/sql/phase-1/report.md

 pre-processing step proved to be much quicker than importing the raw `.dat` files and it also provided the opportunity to replace all instance of the string '\N' with the SQL value `null`.
 The queries were written.
-You can find all queries, views, and other SQL statements that were created in the
+You can find all queries, views, and other SQL statements that were created in the `results-csv` directory included in this submission.
+Finally, the performance metrics were calculated for question 4, where query performance was measured with indexing vs without indexing, and the performance of materialized views was investigated.

 ## Procedures